 Some gifts just keep on giving and are never destined for landfill.
 Plants and quality pots or tools make great gifts for gardeners with real longevity.

 Christmas decorations more often than not are carefully unpacked in early December and carefully put away again in the New Year.
 But, there are plenty of creative ways to use them all year round.
 Some people create an ‘easter tree’ in the spring, adding a few small egg or rabbit decorations to make it more seasonal.
 Equally, if you have a wreath ring, you can decorate with plants from your garden and enjoy spring, summer and autumn wreaths on your front door.

 6. Create Your own Natural Decorations

 Some items, such as pine cones, are fantastic as decorations as well as being easily foraged during walks.
 To create pine cone wall hanger, for example, position a long straight stick horizontally and hang a number of pine cones at varying lengths from it using string or twine.
 Create a string or fabric loop and hang from a hook on your wall or door.

 7. Save and Re-Use Gift Bags

 Gift bags are one of those items that can be reused time and again.
-So, before you think about recycling or even binning yours, considering saving it and simply adding a new tag to the handle next time you want to use it.
+So, before you think about recycling or even binning yours, consider saving it and simply adding a new tag to the handle next time you want to use it.
 Images cut from the front of Christmas cards make lovely tags, giving them a second lease of life too.

 8. Reduce the Number of Gifts and Raise the Quality

-Secret Santa is an excellent idea to concentrate on getting one person a really high-quality gift instead of the possibility of smaller throwaway ones for lots of people.
+Secret Santa is an excellent idea to concentrate on getting one person a really high quality gift instead of the possibility of smaller throwaway ones for lots of people.

 Visit your nearest Hillier Garden Centre to explore our recyclable ranges and find quality and living gifts